 - Results are much more measurable.
 You can see what methods are bringing prospects and leads to your business, and which are leading to sales and which aren't, so you can focus your efforts on what works.

 - Decisions can be made using both real data and qualitative results.

 - You can better identify demographics to better find and reach your target market.
 This allows you to target sub-groups of your market for more effective marketing messages to increase response.

 - You can engage and network with your market.
 Social media allows you to directly communicate with groups or even individual consumers.
 It's free, allows you to speak to your market, and provides quick feedback on what's working and what your market likes.

-- Inexpensive.
+- It can be inexpensive.
 Some online marketing methods are free.

 - Data and results are available immediately.
 This gives you quick feedback on what works and what doesn't so you can adjust your marketing.

 - It can be accessible to any size business.

-- No need to hire outside help.
+- There's no need to hire outside help.
 Many online marketing strategies can be easily implemented by a one-person home business.

-- The ability to build direct relationships with your customers via social media and communities.
+- You have the ability to build direct relationships with your customers via social media and communities.

 - It provides the ability to make marketing message changes on the fly.

 Cons of Internet Marketing

 While the Internet has made marketing easier, it's not without its challenges, such as:

-- The ability to mismanage or be inconsistent in your brand identity in forums, blogs, social media etc. Successful online marketing requires consistency across all your marketing platforms.
+- It can be mismanaged or inconsistent with your brand identity in forums, blogs, and social media.
+Successful online marketing requires consistency across all your marketing platforms.